-This routine is general purpose utility to list of selected elements from calibrated files.
+This routine is a general purpose utility to list of selected data from FITS files, especially with calibration included.
+The most important instance of time-series are light curves.

 munipack timeserie [...] file(s)

-This utility is designed for listing of time series of a various quantities from a set of already processed frames.
-Instrumental and calibrated data can be used.
+This utility is designed for listing of various quantities from a set of already processed frames to create of time-series.
+Both instrumental and calibrated data can be used.
 Full calibrated data including astrometry and photometry calibration are preferred.

 By listing of a set of processed files, this tool creates a time dependence of a required quantity.
 The quantity is selected as a FITS-table column name and stored in a time series table.
 The time series of a light-like quantity is referenced as a light curve (LC).